hhaidar/less-creeper/readme.md

 # **LESS Creeper**

-A simple tool to watche and compile .less files.
+A simple tool to watch and compile .less files.

 ## Getting started